BIGJRA/BIGJRA.github.io/rejuv.md

 - I dunno...
 (Aelita -1, Narcissa -2)

-Once that’s done, head back into the Pokémon Center and talk to Aelita.
+Once that’s done, head back into the Pokemon Center and talk to Aelita.

 Relationship Point Choices: